+Yes, you can.
 Every dollar donated goes directly to providing a camp experience for a child who would not otherwise have had one.
-While sponsoring a camper is $220/week (including bus), no amount is too small to help.
+No amount is too small to help.
 You can donate through our website, in person, calling our office, or by physically mailing it to us.

 When does camp operate?

-How many campers and staff are there at Earth Camp and Teen Leadership Camp?
+How many campers and staff are there at Earth Camp and Teen Adventure Camp?

 We employ approximately 16 Earth Camp staff members.
 There are typically between 80-120 campers on a given camp day.

 How old does my child need to be to attend camp?

 Earth Camp accepts children ages 6-14.
 Teen Adventure Camp accepts children ages 15-17.

 How do campers get to and from camp?

 Many of our families choose to drop off and pick up their children.
 Drop-off time is at 8:45 AM and pickup begins at 3:00 PM.
 New this year is our Before and After Camp!

-Most families choose bus transportation for their children for an additional $25 per week per camper.
+A lot families choose bus transportation for their children for an additional $25 per week per camper.
 We have bus drop-off and pickup locations in Oberlin, Elyria, and Lorain.
 Parents/guardians are responsible for transporting their children to the pickup and drop-off locations.